 What is the most you can sue for wrongful death?

-The amount that plaintiffs can recover in a wrongful death lawsuit varies depending on various factors, including the circumstances of the case, the jurisdiction, and the applicable laws.
+The amount that plaintiffs can recover in a wrongful death lawsuit varies depending on many factors, including the circumstances of the case, the jurisdiction, and the applicable laws.
 There is no set limit on the maximum amount the court can award, but it typically encompasses both economic and non-economic damages incurred by the survivors.

 What is the burden of proof for wrongful death?